JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 The Scattering Matrix
 ---------------------
 Unfortunately, transfer matrix theory is known to exhibit serious numerical instabilities when the layers become thick.
-This is mainly due to the fact that the forward waves (which move from left to right) are defined as the layers in the transform matrix are being added from right to left.
+This is mainly due to the fact that the forward waves (which move from left to right) are defined as the layers in the transfer matrix are being added from right to left.
 The forward moving wave is growing in amplitude as the layers are being added and this leads to all kinds of instabilities.
 The scattering matrix method overcomes this problem by providing a matrix for each layer which couples the incoming waves (two from the left and two from the right) to the outgoing waves.
 In this way it is possible to describe waves which are always decreasing in amplitude.